SIMBa: System Identification Methods leveraging Backpropagation: Numerical experiments

 \subsection{Training complexity}

-To conclude these numerical investigations, this Section provides insights into the training time of different versions of SIMBa.
+To conclude these numerical investigations, this section provides insights into the training time of different versions of SIMBa.
 All the experiments were run on a Bizon ZX5000 G2 workstation.
 Note that while a Graphical Processing Unit (GPU) interface is implemented, we did not use it to obtain the results presented in this paper, setting \texttt{device='cpu'}.
 Indeed, using GPUs for such small-scale problems generally slows the overall training time since the overhead required to move data and models to the GPU at each iteration is higher than the subsequent optimization time gain.

-First, as reported in Table~\ref{tab:time}, each instance of SIMBa ran for slightly less than \SI{1}{\hour} in Section~\ref{sec:res structure}, which is several orders of magnitude slower than the few seconds required to fit traditional SI methods.
-Interestingly, however, enforcing prior knowledge did not significantly impact its run-time.
+First, as reported in Table~\ref{tab:time}, each instance of SIMBa ran for slightly less than \SI{1}{\hour} in Section~\ref{sec:res structure}, which is several orders of magnitude slower than the few seconds required to fit traditional SI methods, typically using the MATLAB SI toolbox.
+Interestingly, however, enforcing prior knowledge did not significantly impact the run time.
 Since fewer parameters need to be learned from data, informed versions tended to take less time per epoch.
 This stems from SIMBa's architecture and unconstrained training procedure in~\eqref{eq:obj io} or~\eqref{eq:obj is}.
 It allows SIMBa to seamlessly guarantee the desired system properties through modifications of~\eqref{eq:y}--\eqref{eq:x} --- for example, to~\eqref{eq:mask} --- without additional computational burden.

 Note that these SIMBa instances were run for \numprint{25000} epochs, and doubling that number would hence double their training time to approximately \SI{2}{\hour}.
 The training procedure would then be comparable to \textit{SIMBa\_L} in~\cite{ecc}, which was reported to take roughly \SI{25}{\minute} for \numprint{50000} epochs, i.e., around five times less.
 However, the latter was trained over $100$ data points, compared to $500$ in Section~\ref{sec:res structure}, revealing an approximately linear relationship between the horizon length and training complexity.